MiniZinc/libminizinc/docs/en/spec.rst

 :mzn:`var set of TI` |coerce| :mzn:`var set of UI`, if :mzn:`TI` |coerce| :mzn:`UI`.

+.. _spec-arrays:

 Arrays
 ++++++

 |TyOverview|
 MiniZinc arrays are maps from fixed integers to values.
-Values can be of any type.
+Values can be of any first-order type, including tuples, records and other arrays (so arrays of arrays are permitted).
-The values can only have base type-insts.
-Arrays-of-arrays are not allowed.
 Arrays can be multi-dimensional.

 MiniZinc arrays can be declared in two different ways.